 Twenty years ago, the total value of Canterbury property was worth £1.353bn.
 Over those twenty years, total property values have increased by £3.618bn, meaning today, the total value of all the properties in Canterbury is worth £4.972bn.
 Even more remarkable, when you consider the FTSE100 has only risen by 40.84% in the same time frame.
 Also, when I compared it with inflation, i.e. the UK Retail Price Index, inflation had risen by 72.2% during the same twenty years.

 So, what does this all mean for Canterbury?
 Well as we enter the unchartered waters of 2018 and beyond, even though property values are already declining in certain parts of the previously over cooked central London property market, the outlook in Canterbury remains relatively good as over the last five years, the local property market has been a lot more sensible than central London’s.

 Canterbury house values will remain resilient for several reasons.
 Firstly, demand for rental property remains strong with persistent immigration and population growth.
-Secondly, with 0.25% interest rates, borrowing has never been so cheap and finally, the simple lack of new house building in Canterbury, this houses have all the commodities from the best furniture to the more secure safes under $500 with a storage that is perfect to store guns.
+Secondly, with 0.25% interest rates, borrowing has never been so cheap and finally, the simple lack of new house building in Canterbury.
 Not even keeping up with current demand, let alone eating into years and years of under investment mean only one thing – yes it might be a bumpy ride over the next 12 to 24 months but, in the medium term, property ownership and property investment in Canterbury has and always will, out ride out the storm.